 Is it hard to explain who you are and what you do?
 Or tough to describe why someone should choose you instead of a competitor?
 If a potential customer asks, "what's in it for me?" could you answer easily?
 Does your website's home page quickly confirm who you are, what you offer and why to choose you?

 Do people "get" what you're about, what they can expect?

-Even when the visual brand (logo and graphic elements) is clearly recognized, the verbal brand can be confused, inconsistent or missing.
+Even when the visual brand (logo and graphic elements) is recognized quickly, the verbal brand can be confused, inconsistent or missing.
 Or you or your team default to listing a bunch of products and services and not the important elements that lift you above the crowd.

 With strong brand messaging, the verbal brand will inspire response after an introduction.
 It will appeal to your audiences, from their point of view, and it will clearly express what you deliver.

 Stronger than a tagline, a brand promise is focused on your promise to your audiences.
 What can people count on from you?

-This chart is the reference for written communications.
+This chart is the reference for all written and online communications.
 Once established, messaging guides the verbal brand.
-It helps leadership and team members speak clearly about the benefits of what you offer, rather than just describe a list products or services.
+It helps everyone to speak clearly about the benefits you offer, instead of list products or services.

-Messaging hierarchy blends positioning—defining a niche and purpose—around specific audience benefits.
+Messaging architecture blends positioning—defining a niche and purpose—around specific audience benefits.
 It can be versioned for different target audiences.
-It becomes the structure for organizing information on websites, and for defining critical messages in all forms of communications.
+Messaging becomes the structure to organize website information and communicate critical ideas in all communications.

-Messaging hierarchy can be created on its own, as part of a rebrand, or as the foundation for a new name and new brand.
+Messaging architecture can be developed on its own, as part of a rebrand, or as the foundation for a new name and new brand.

 Read more about messaging and its applications on our blog.

-Download our positioning worksheet below to establish the context for your messaging.
+Download our messaging guide below to see examples and learn more.
 Or drop us an email to request an initial discussion of your objectives.